Completely Degenerate Equilibria of the Kuramoto Model on Networks: Zero Intrinsic Frequencies

-The simplest example of completely degenerate equilibrium is a $4$-cycle with phases~$0$, $\pi/2$, $\pi$, and~$3\pi/2$.
-More generally, the cycle of length~$4N$ admits the completely degenerate equilibrium~$\theta_k = k\pi/2$.
-Equilibria in $(4N)$-cycles have been considered in~\cite{Lindberg}.

-The hypercube graph admits completely degenerate equilibria, see Figure~\ref{fig:hypercube}.
-Completely degenerate equilibria on graphs with~$6,7,8$ vertices are given in Figure~\ref{fig:quotient}.
-Note that, given a completely degenerate equilibrium~$\theta$ with~$N$ vertices, we can construct a completely degenerate equilibrium with~$N+3$ vertices by glueing to a vertex~$k$ a $4$-cycle with phases~$\theta_k$, $\theta_k+\pi/2$, $\theta_k+\pi$, and $\theta_k+3\pi/2$.
-It follows that:

-\begin{proposition} For every~$N\geq 6$ there is at least one connected graph with~$N$ vertices admitting completely degenerate equilibria. \end{proposition}
+Let us recall some definitions from graph theory.
+A \emph{cycle} is a closed graph walk without repeated vertices.
+A \emph{circuit} is a closed graph walk without repeated edges.
+An \emph{Euler circuit} is a circuit that uses all the graph edges.
+If an Euler circuit exists, the graph is called~\emph{Eulerian}.
+Notice that every cycle is a circuit.

-From Proposition~\ref{prop:criterion} it follows that a graph admitting a completely degenerate equilibrium is necessarily Eulerian and bipartite.
-These conditions however are not enough to guarantee the existence of a completely degenerate equilibrium.
-Necessary and sufficient conditions are given in the following theorem~{thm:1}.
-Notice that, since distinct connected components have independent dynamics in~\ref{eq:main}, it is enough to consider connected graphs.
+The following theorem characterizes graphs admitting completely degenerate equilibria as well as the set of completely degenerate equilibria given a graph.
+Notice that, since distinct connected components have independent dynamics, it is enough to consider connected graphs.

-\begin{theorem} A connected graph admits a completely degenerate equilibrium if and only if there is an Euler circuit in which the number of steps between any two visits at the same vertex is a multiple of four.
-Every completely degenerate equilibrium can be obtained from such a circuit by increasing the phase by~$\pi/2$ at each step. \end{theorem} \begin{proof} Consider a graph having an Euler circuit in which the number of steps between any two visits at the same vertex is a multiple of four.
-Fix the phase of one vertex, follow the circuit by increasing the phase by~$\pi/2$ at each step.
-Since the circuit visits every vertex and only returns to the same vertex after a multiple of four number of steps, this well-defines~$\theta_k$ for every vertex~$k$.
-Since every visit at~$k$ consists of a neighbor with phase~$\theta_k - \pi/2$ and a neighbor with phase~$\theta_k + \pi/2$, by Proposition~\ref{prop:criterion} we have a completely degenerate equilibrium.
+\begin{theorem} A connected graph~$G$ admits a completely degenerate equilibrium if and only if there is an Euler circuit such that the number of steps between any two visits at the same vertex is a multiple of~$4$.
+Every completely degenerate equilibrium is obtained by fixing such an Eulerian circuit, choosing the phase of one vertex arbitrarily and increasing the phase of the next vertex by~$\pi/2$ at each step of the circuit. \end{theorem} \begin{proof} Suppose that~$G$ admits completely degenerate equilibria.
+Fix a completely degenerate equilibrium~$\theta$.
+We say that a circuit has the property~$P$ if at each step the phase increases by~$\pi/2$.
+By Lemma~\ref{lem:criterion} it follows that every edge of~$G$ is contained in a circuit satisfying~$P$.
+Moreover, it follows that if we remove from~$G$ the edges of a circuit satisfying~$P$, then~$\theta$ is still a completely degenerate equilibrium.
+Therefore, the set of edges of~$G$ is the union of edge-disjoint circuits satisfying~$P$.
+If two such circuits intersect in a vertex, their union can be walked in a way that makes it a circuit satisfying~$P$.
+Since~$G$ is connected, we conclude that there is a circuit satisfying~$P$ containing every edge, that is, an Euler circuit.